Prompt Engineering Guide

 What is Skeleton-of-Thought Prompting?

-Most state-of-the-art large language models (LLMs) rely on sequential decoding, which can lead to high latency.
+Most state-of-the-art Large Language Models (LLMs) rely on sequential decoding, which can lead to high latency.
 In contrast, humans approach problem-solving by first creating an outline or skeleton of their answer, then filling in details and supporting evidence.

-Skeleton-of-Thought (SoT) prompting1 mimics this parallel process.
+Skeleton-of-Thought (SoT) Prompting mimics this parallel process.
 It first instructs the LLM to generate a basic answer structure (the skeleton), and then expands on each point to create a detailed response.
 To optimize for speed, the detailed generation phase uses parallel API calls or batched decoding, reducing latency compared to traditional methods.

 How to Use Skeleton-of-Thought Prompting?